-Biological Resources

-Question Information and Justification

-Based on review of IPaC and NOAA Fisheries database, are there any federally threatened or endangered species or critical habitat potentially occurring within the geographic range of the project area?
-Yes, based on review of the USFWS's Information for Planning and Consultation (IPaC).
-In addition, Tennessee Department of Environment and Conservation resources were inventoried to identify state listed species.
+Biological Resources Question Information and Justification Based on review of IPaC and NOAA Fisheries database, are there any federally threatened or endangered species or critical habitat potentially occurring within the geographic range of the project area?
+Yes, such species are potentially occurring within the geographic range of the project area based on review of the USFWS's Information for Planning and Consultation (IPaC).
+In addition, Texas state resources were inventoried to identify state listed species.
 Are there any known State or Federally, listed threatened or endangered species or habitat areas for State or Federally listed species present in or immediately adjacent to areas where work will occur?
 If yes, describe how project proponent will avoid impacts to listed species or habitat.
 If there are potential impacts to federally listed species or critical habitat, PHMSA will work with the project proponent to conduct necessary consultation with resource agencies.
 No. Due to the nature of construction no impacts are expected.
 Shallow excavation will be conducted in previously disturbed and developed areas.
 Minimal sapling tree clearing is foreseen as part of this project.
 No endangered or threatened species will be impacted.
 Will there be any tree clearing or removal of woody vegetation involved with the proposed work?
-There may be some minor tree removal to set bores at railroad crossings.
-Is there any other information relevant to the project area or the proposed work as it pertains to Biological Resources?
 No.

+Is there any other information relevant to the No. project area or the proposed work as it pertains to Biological Resources?